Bem-vindo à página oficial da Assembleia da República

 Parliamentary Friendship Groups

-Under the Rules of Procedure of the Assembleia da República, parliamentary friendship groups are bodies whose vocation is to engage in dialogue and cooperation with the parliaments of the countries that are friends of Portugal.
-They are responsible for, among others, promoting the actions needed to intensify relations with the parliament and parliamentarians of other states, particularly regarding the exchange of knowledge and experiences, the exchange of information and mutual consultations (with a view to the possibility of articulating positions in international bodies of an interparliamentary nature), or the publicising and promotion of common interests in the political, economic, social and cultural fields.
+The Parliamentary Friendship Groups (PFG) are bodies whose vocation is to engage in dialogue and cooperation with the parliaments of the countries that are friends of Portugal.
+They are responsible, among others things, for promoting the actions needed to intensify relations with parliaments and parliamentarians from other countries, particularly regarding the exchange of knowledge and experiences, the exchange of information and mutual consultations, with a view to the possible articulation of positions in international interparliamentary bodies or the dissemination and promotion of common interests in the political, economic, social and cultural fields.

-Parliamentary friendship groups (PFGs) occupy an important position in the international activities of the Assembleia da República as a whole, particularly concerning the development of parliamentary diplomacy.
+The PFGs occupy a prominent position in the Assembleia da República's external action, concerning the development of parliamentary diplomacy.

 How PFGs are formed